sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 Let's look at the other fields.

 * **nlmsg_seq** is used as an identifier for the packet.
 It is used to associate request to response.
-A response packet must set its sequence number to the one of the request it answers for.
+A response packet must set its sequence number to the one of the request it answers for
 * **nlmsg_pid** identifies the sending process.
-Kernel messages are identified by 0, whereas user process usually use their pid.
+Kernel messages are identified by 0, whereas user process usually use their pid
 * **nlmsg_flags** specifies some properties of the packet.
 Usually, a single bit of this field has a particular meaning.
 For example, the bit called NLM_F_REQUEST, specifies that the packet is a request message.
 NLM_F_MULTI says that the packet is part of a collection of responses that answer to the same request.
-This last flag is used in case a single response packet cannot provide all the necessary information, or simply for a more logical and structured communication.
+This last flag is used in case a single response packet cannot provide all the necessary information, or simply for a more logical and structured communication
 * **nlmsg_len** specifies the size of the whole packet: header length + payload length.
-More on this later.
+More on this later

 # **// nlmsghdr construction**